Russian isolation intensifies as Ukraine fighting rages

 PRIVATE SECTOR PULLOUT

-More than half a million people have fled Ukraine to neighbouring countries, according to the United Nations refugee agency, setting off a refugee crisis as thousands await passage at European border crossings.
+More than 500,000 people have fled Ukraine, according to the United Nations refugee agency, setting off a refugee crisis as thousands await passage at European border crossings.

 At least 102 civilians in Ukraine have been killed since the invasion started Thursday, but the real figure could be much higher, the U.N.'s human rights chief said.